 There is a pre-conceived notion about healthcare which, in the context of birth, is threatening women's voices: 'a good patient will do as they are told'.
 Surely the professionals know best?
 Yet there are flaws to this approach...

 Policies, guidelines and standard operating procedures have been introduced in their hundreds.
 The goal?
 To create a practice that was standardised and evidence-based, to reduce risk and improve safety.
 The difficulty here is that every mother, every pregnancy and every baby are different; what is right for one may not be right for another.
 What is recommended might not seem to apply to our particular situation.
-If we don’t discuss our thoughts, feelings and opinions, care can become a series of alien procedures which are not tailored to us as individuals.
+If we don't discuss our thoughts, feelings and opinions, care can become a series of alien procedures which are not tailored to us as individuals.
 This is compounded by the pressures faced by the NHS: antenatal classes, clinic times and support groups have been cut to the bone.
-There is less opportunity to ask, less time to explain and thereby less understanding.
+This means there is less opportunity to ask, less time to explain and therefore less understanding.
 On both sides.

-Birth experiences can have a lifelong impact on women’s emotional, physical and mental health.
-It can be life-affirming or self-esteem crippling.
-There is so much more to it than “at least mum and baby are fine”.
+Birth experiences can have a lifelong impact on women's emotional, physical and mental health.
+They can be life-affirming or self-esteem crippling.
+There is so much more to it than "at least mum and baby are fine".
 Understanding options, and being supported to make decisions about care as individuals, regardless of the outcome, is the key to empowerment in pregnancy and birth.